 - Improved consistency due to less rework and rejections or RMAs (Return Merchandise Authorizations).
 Particularly for contract manufacturers, this can be the biggest pain point of all.

 Of course, the most important thing to understand is that robots are predictable above all.
-But robots also require a predictable environment above all in order to work so good as they do.
-With this environment in question, that means that a few things might get in the way of a paint robot being successfully deployed.
+But robots also require a predictable environment above all in order to work as well as they do.
+With this environment in question, a few things might get in the way of a paint robot being successfully deployed.

 - Jigging or fixturing: robots are dumb and blind – they don’t execute pre-programmed motions with much intelligence, instead they simply play back whatever their instructions are.
 This is a challenge because, well, most businesses can’t fixture every single part they process within precise tolerances (e.g. less than 1 mm) in order to achieve the consistent finish they desire.
 A paint robot can’t help you if you can’t place parts the way it NEEDS them to be placed.